ImBobby/Baze-Validation/README.markdown

 ## Browser support

 Baze validation has been tested and run very smooth until IE8.
 Deep condolence if you still have to support IE7 and below.

-## TODO

-- [ ] Add number validation
-- [ ] Set custom message